SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 Check that a broker is available in the default namespace with 'kubectl get broker -n default'

-You can check whether messages are going through the broker by checking the logs of the default-broker-filter pod.
-Each message should cause a log line there.
-If you don't see that pod at all then the broker is not up.
+You can check whether messages are going through the broker by checking the logs of the default-broker-filter pod and/or checking whether seldon-request-logger pods get started.
+If you don't see a broker pod at all then the broker is not up.

 To manually send messages create an interactive session with a busybox pod:

 `kubectl run curl --image=radial/busyboxplus:curl -i --tty --rm`

-Then from that session you can run a curl direct to the broker (or any other k8s service) e.g.:
+Then from that session you can run a curl direct to the broker (or any other k8s service) e.g. the below - you may want to set the CE-Time to your current time:

 ```
 curl -v "http://default-broker.default.svc.cluster.local/" \